Acupressure for tinnitus: get rid of the beeping in the ear

 The so-called classification according to Biesinger et al. 1998 takes into account the impact of tinnitus in the professional and private sphere.
 He sees four different gradations in patients:

-• Grade 1: The tinnitus is well compensated, no suffering pressure.
+• Grade 1: The tinnitus is well compensated, no suffering.

-• Grade 2: The tinnitus mainly appears in silence and is disturbing during stress and strain
+• Grade 2: The tinnitus occurs mainly in silence and is disruptive during stress and strain

-• Grade 3: The tinnitus leads to permanent impairment in the private and professional sphere.
-Disturbances in the emotional, cognitive and physical areas occur.
+• Grade 3: The tinnitus leads to permanent impairment in private and professional life.
+There are disturbances in the emotional, cognitive and physical areas

-• Grade 4: The tinnitus leads to complete decompensation in the private sphere, occupational disability
+• Grade 4: The tinnitus leads to complete decompensation in the private sphere, inability to work

 What is subjective tinnitus?

-In medicine, we speak of the disease when the sound that you perceive does not come from the environment, but comes from within.
-This means that your brain creates the sound or makes you believe that you perceive a certain sound, although it does not exist.
+In medicine, we speak of the disease when the sound you perceive does not come from the environment, but from within.
+In other words, your brain creates the sound or tricks you into believing that you are hearing a certain sound, even though it doesn't exist.

 This is related to a disorder in the auditory system.
-You can compare this symptom with a disorder in the optical system: Here, for example, affected persons feel subjectively perceived flashes of light or they are very sensitive to light.
-Have you ever experienced such a phenomenon?
+You can compare this symptom with a disorder in the visual system: Here, for example, those affected experience subjectively perceived flashes of light or they are very sensitive to light.
+Have you ever experienced something like this?

-By the way, hearing loss or hypersensitivity to noise are also symptoms of a disturbed hearing system.
+Incidentally, hearing loss or noise hypersensitivity are also symptoms of a hearing system disorder.

 What is objective tinnitus?